sorl/django-rte/README.rst

 django-rte
 ==========
-A rich text tiny mce widget with model field for Django.
+A rich-text-tinymce-widget with model field for Django.

 Example model usage::